Image source: Pinterest

 - Game idea: Play couples trivia!
-Whether you do a couples shower or girls-only event, ask a series of questions about the couple and if both members of the couple are there have them respond with their own answer and what they think the others’ response will be.
-If the groom isn’t there, get his answers ahead of time and have fun laughing at all of the responses while enjoying the great outdoors.
+Ask a series of questions about the couple.
+If both partners are there, are there have them respond with their own answer and what they think the others’ response will be.
+Don’t forget to get answers ahead of time from their partner if the shower is only for only one.

 TROPICAL SHOWER CELEBRATION

 If you’re throwing a summer wedding or bridal shower, make it feel like a sun-soaked getaway with palm frond decor and tropical flavors galore.
 Look for a spa, hotel, or friend’s backyard with a pool and gazebo that can be sectioned off semi-privately or rented for an afternoon to celebrate.
 Embrace the tropical theme with colorful tableware, pineapples carved as vases or cocktail glasses, and flamingo patterned napkins or tablecloths.
 This is one of those shower party themes guests definitely won’t forget!
 If you have guests who cannot attend in person, send them a mini package in advance along with a link to log into the shower virtually.
 Encourage virtual attendees to pick a fun virtual background, so they can still participate in games and have a great time.

 - Food ideas: Keep it light with fruit salads, popsicles, and platters with cheeses, nuts, and crackers.

 - Drink ideas: Create cocktails and juices that play off the tropical theme such as a pineapple mojito, guava mimosa, or coconut pina colada.

 - Favor ideas: Provide bamboo fans or take-home pineapples as a fun and quirky favor.